mozilla/bug-handling/policy/feature-flags.md

 #### What if I want to enable parts of my feature in Nightly?

-If your feature is incomplete, but some functionality is avalable, then mark `behind-pref` as `nightlyNN+2`.
+If your feature is incomplete, but some functionality is avalable, then mark `behind-pref` as `nightlyNN` where NN is the current nighty version.
 Do not request `qe-verify` until the feature is complete.

 If you plan to incrementally add functionality to Nightly over a number of release cycles, then you can use a single `meta` bug to keep track of functionality, but don't promote the feature to `Beta`.

-If you intend to implement functionality over a number of Beta and Release cycles, then each set of functionality should be treated as a separate `[meta]` bug subject to the process described in this document.
+If you intend to implement functionality over a number of Beta and Release cycles, then the tracking/meta bug should not be marked as FIXED VERIFIED until the feature is completed.

 #### What about gradual rollout of features